emreglknt/PaparaFinalCase/README.md

 2. **Open in Android Studio:**
 Open the cloned repository in Android Studio.

+3. Add your Spoonacular API key to the local.properties file: API_KEY=YOUR_API_KEY
+4. Add buildConfig = true in buildFeatures on build.gradle.kts(Module:app)
+5. Run the app using the 'app' command.

 Build and Run:
 Build and run the project on an emulator or a physical device.